 - admissions application

-The deadline for having these items received by the Admissions office in order to be considered for a freshman scholarship is February 1st.
+The deadline for submitting these items to the Admissions office is February 1st.

-- Annual & Endowed Scholarships applications are available to continuing UNK students.
-During the month of February scholarship listings are posted on the web, and through the use of the standard online application, students can apply for these scholarships.
-Application can be made only during February as the listings will be discontinued on March 1st.
+- Continuing Student Scholarship applications are available to continuing UNK students.
+During the month of February, scholarship listings are posted on the web.
+Students may apply for these scholarships using the standard online application.
+Applications may be submitted during February only.
+The listings will be discontinued on March 1st.

 - Outside Scholarships are scholarships that students are awarded from organizations outside of and separate from UNK.
-Although they are not part of what UNK offers to a student, they are included in the make-up of the student's total financial aid resources for the purpose of accurately determining the student's financial aid eligibility at UNK.
+Although they are not awarded by UNK, they are included in the tally of the student's total financial aid resources for the purpose of accurately determining the student's financial aid eligibility at UNK.